 At the time of the grant announcement, the Town’s planned improvement locations included:

 A. Glassford Road: Glassford Road will be improved to create a friendlier street for all users.
 This may include a trial closure of Glassford near Franklin, where we may link into planned Gower Point Road improvements to be completed by the developer of Gospel Rock.
 These improvements, along with lower vehicle speeds and town-funded street beautification (tree planting) will create a pleasant atmosphere for cyclists.
 The road will provide a safe and comfortable connection to key cycling routes along the Sunshine Coast, popular seawalks, beaches, kayak rentals and the Gibsons Public Market.
+Click here for updates on the Glassford Road improvements.

 B. Gower Point Road: A 250m paved multi-use path will connect existing cycling facilities along Gower Point Road between Dougall Road and South Fletcher Road.
 An additional curb bulge will also be added to control the speed of traffic travelling past Dougall Park and to reduce crossing distance for pedestrians at a crosswalk to be located at the Glassford intersection.
 The improvement will also include crossing improvements at Stewart Road, which will connect cyclists to existing trail systems leading to Upper Gibsons.